-Advertising Coordinator Bev McMann is completing her final three hours at ASU to earn a BA in Literature, Writing and Film.
+Bev McMann is the advertising coordinator for Issue 8.
+She is completing her final three hours at ASU to earn a BA in Literature, Writing and Film.
 She holds an Associate degree and certificates in Art and Hypnotherapy.
 She has written four screenplays, one short film, and enjoys nonfiction environmental writing.
 Before moving to Mesa, she lived abroad for ten years in Indonesia, Singapore, Australia and New Zealand.

-Interview Editor Christina Arregoces is a sophomore at Barrett, the Honors College at Arizona State University.
+Christina Arregoces is the art editor for Issue 7 and interview editor for Issue 8.
+She is a sophomore at Barrett, the Honors College at Arizona State University.
 She is studying Creative Writing as an English major and has a focus in fiction.
 She is a writer for State Press Magazine, and the recipient of the 2011 Jane Shaw Jacobs Award for Fiction.
 Upon graduating in 2014, she hopes to attend law school and pursue her dream of becoming a lawyer, while continuing to cultivate her love of writing all the while.
 This is her second semester at Superstition Review.

 Poetry Editor Corinne Randall is a junior at Arizona State University studying Creative Writing.
 She is focusing in poetry but is also interested in fiction, nonfiction and literature.
 When she finishes her undergraduate degree, she hopes to pursue a job either writing for a magazine or teaching English to high school students, hoping to spread her passion for the subject to them.
 Originally born and raised in Massachusetts, she hopes to someday find herself back on the East Coast.
 She works as a celebrity blogger for the website TheCelebrityCafe.com